 Your prescription can be collected from the surgery or from a local pharmacy who collect prescriptions from the practice or it can be returned to you by post if you include a stamped addressed envelope.

 Please note requests for repeat prescriptions cannot be taken over the telephone for medico-legal reasons, as errors can occur.

 Patients on repeat medication will be asked to see a doctor or practice nurse at least once a year to review these regular medications and notification should appear on your repeat slip.
 Please ensure that you book an appropriate appointment to avoid unnecessary delays to further prescriptions.

-Please order your repeat prescription a week before you will run out, and allow two full working days for prescriptions to be processed.
+Please order your repeat prescription a week before you will run out, and allow three full working days for prescriptions to be processed.
 Remember to take weekends and bank holidays into account.